 In 1954 another community was opened in Washington, which became the Formation House.
 In the same year, two Polish Fathers went to Whitecourt, Alberta (Canada) to establish a Piarist presence there.
 They returned the next year.
 Also in 1954, the General Delegation of Buffalo in the USA was created.

-In 1956, the Piarists purchased the Lea Estate in Devon PA, and opened Devon Preparatory School, moving there from Philadelphia.
+In 1956, the Piarists purchased the Lea Estate in Devon PA, and opened Devon Preparatory School with the guiding principal “pietas et litterae” (piety and learning).

 During the spring of 1988, the Provincial Chapter of the American Province of the Piarist Fathers decided to send two priests to work in Appalachia to pursue the work of the Piarists in the field of education.
 They went to Eastern Kentucky to work in the newly-established diocese of Lexington.
 In August of 1990, the Piarist Fathers founded their most recent school in the United States when the Piarist School, a private Catholic college preparatory high school, opened its doors in Floyd County to serve all those desiring a quality education in a Christian setting.